BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 I think, for Heidegger, art has more to do with *truth* than *beauty*.
 He wanted to understand the ontological "function" of art: what art *does* in relation to truth and Being.
 Truth and art are deeply interconnected---not mutually exclusive.
+Art is a way in which truth happens.

+>Artworks don't just show us objects---they open a world.

 But, of course, I am not talking about the *truth as correspondence or agreement* (adaequatio) but *truth as unconcealment* or uncovering.
 Like the objective world is based on *Lebenswelt*, for Heidegger, the former is based on the latter.